-The Antrim and Newtownabbey Local Development Plan 2030 (LDP) will replace the Antrim Area Plan 1984-2001 and the Plan Strategy and Framework of the Belfast Metropolitan Area Plan (BMAP 2015), in so far as it applies to Antrim and Newtownabbey Borough Council.

-As the statutory development plan, the LDP is the main policy vehicle to influence housing in the borough for the next 15 years.
-It is therefore appropriate that the Community Plan and Housing Investment Plan (HIP) are considered within the preparation of the LDP.
+The Mid and East Antrim Local Development Plan (LDP) will replace the Ballymena Area Plan 1986-2001, Larne Area Plan 1984-2010 and the Plan Strategy and framework of the Belfast Metropolitan Area Plan (BMAP 2015) in so far as it applies to Mid and East Antrim.
+The Preferred Options Paper for the LDP was published in June 2017.
+As the statutory development plan, the LDP will be the main policy vehicle to influence housing in the borough for 15 years.
+It is therefore appropriate that the Community Plan and HIP are considered in the preparation of the LDP.
+The LDP will address the amount of land needed for housing across the borough, in addition to setting out housing policy and objectives.

-The LDP will address the amount of land needed for housing across the borough, during the plan period, in addition to setting out housing policy and objectives.
-When adopted, the LDP will be the statutory document for assessing future planning applications for housing.
+When ratified, the LDP will be the statutory document for assessing future planning applications for housing.
 The amount of land needed for new housing will be determined by:

 - Housing Growth Indicators (HGIs);

 - Allowance of existing commitments;

 - Urban capacity studies;

-- Housing Needs Assessment;

-- Strategic Housing Market Analysis (SHMA);
+- Housing Needs Assessment and Strategic Housing Market Analysis (SHMA);

-- Allowance for windfall housing sites; and
+- Allowance for windfall housing sites; and,

 - Residual housing need.

-The independent examination of Antrim and Newtownabbey Borough Council's draft Plan Strategy, by The Planning Appeals Commission (PAC), took place between May and June 2022.
-The PAC indicated that they expected to deliver the Commissioner's Report to the Department for Infrastructure (DfI) by January 2023, however this remains outstanding at time of writing.
-Release of this report is solely a matter for DfI and as such, the Council will have to await the direction as to whether the plan should be adopted with or without modifications, or withdrawn.
+Following the independent examination of the Mid and East Antrim Borough Council's draft Plan Strategy by the PAC, which took place between May and August 2022, the Commissioners' report has now been forwarded to the Department for Infrastructure.
+Release of that report is solely a matter for the Department.
+As such, the Council will now await the direction as to whether the plan should be adopted with or without modifications, or withdrawn

-Further information on the Antrim and Newtownabbey Local Development Plan 2030 is accessible at 'Antrim and Newtownabbey Local Development Plan 2030'.
+Further information on the Mid and East Antrim LDP 2030 is accessible at Local Development Plan 2030.